isc-projects/bind9/doc/arm/reference.rst

 certificates are updated on the disk.

-BIND supports the following TLS authentication mechanisms described in the RFC 9103, Section 9.3: Opportunistic TLS, Strict TLS, and Mutual TLS.
+BIND supports the following TLS authentication mechanisms described in the :rfc:`9103`, Section 9.3: Opportunistic TLS, Strict TLS, and Mutual TLS.

 .. _opportunistic-tls: